jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-Here's the Reason equivalent of the previous program.
+Here's the Reason equivalent of the same program.
 This won't even execute.
 Instead we'll get this compile-time error:

 :::